Guardian Druid Compendium

 • The Light of Elune offers a decent chunk of rage at fairly regular intervals and Astral Insight is unfortunately tuned too low to make a massive impact.

 • Moondust is effectively a permanent slow on any cc'able mob in the dungeon due to our automatic moonfire spreading which is significantly more impactful than a 3s shorter cooldown on wild charge.
+Occasionally you may get some use from the reduced charge cooldown to cancel frequent knockbacks on a fight but this would be incredible niche, and we can still cancel knockbacks via Skull Bash iconSkull Bash in exactly the same way as Wild Charge iconWild Charge

 • Lastly, Lunation drastically increases our uptime on the focal point ability of the hero tree (Lunar Beam iconLunar Beam) whilst Arcane Affinity offers an almost inperceivable buff to our Arcane damage.